 These functions apply to geospatial values and represent the distance between two objects.
 See Similarity Metrics for Geospatial Data.

-Tamr handles null values, such as record pairs in a mastering project with either (null, null) or (value, null) separately from cases in which the values being compared are different or similar non-null values.
+Tamr Core handles null values, such as pairs in a mastering project where the values being compared for an attribute are either (null, null) or (value, null), separately from cases in which the values being compared are not null.

-The training that curators provide to the supervised learning models in Tamr determines how these cases are handled.
+The training that verifiers provide to supervised learning models determines how these cases are handled.
 For example:

-- If a record pair with (null, null) or (value, null) is labelled match, the model predicts similar cases as matches.
+- If you label a pair that has (null, null) or (value, null) for an attribute as a matching pair, the model predicts similar cases as matches.

-- If a record pair with (null, null) or (value, null) is labelled no-match, the model predicts similar cases as non-matches.
+- If you label a pair that has (null, null) or (value, null) for an attribute as a non-matching pair, the model predicts similar cases as no matches.

 Note: The model does not distinguish between (null, null) and (value, null).